10 Best Foods High in Healthy Fats

 6. Dark Chocolate

 Dark chocolate, especially varieties with 70% or higher cocoa content, is a good source of healthy fats, primarily monounsaturated fats (MUFA) and small amounts of polyunsaturated fats.
-An ounce-serving (28.35 grams) provides 12.1 grams of fat.
+An ounce-serving (28.35 g) provides 12.1 grams of fat.

 Dark chocolate is also a good source of iron, magnesium, phosphorus, copper and manganese.